Chirality and spin selectivity in electron transfer processes: from quantum detection to quantum enabled technologies

 The long-term vision of the CASTLE project is to transform the CISS effect into an enabling technology for quantum applications.
 This will be accomplished by achieving four key objectives:

-1. Intramolecular Study: The occurrence of CISS will be studied at the intramolecular level by photo-inducing rapid electron transfer within covalent donor-chiral spacer-acceptor molecules to generate long-lived radical pairs (RPs).
+1. Intramolecular CISS Study: The occurrence of CISS will be studied at the intramolecular level by photo-inducing rapid electron transfer within covalent donor-chiral spacer-acceptor molecules to generate long-lived radical pairs (RPs).

 3. Quantum Mechanical Studies: Quantum mechanical studies of the CISS effect will provide predictive models for molecular qubit design.